-134. Covidien plc directed and controlled the other entities, including Mallinckrodt, and developed sales, marketing, and business strategies for the entire enterprise.
+160. Covidien plc directed and controlled its subsidiaries that were engaged in the pharmaceuticals business far beyond what was customary in a parent-subsidiary relationship.
 Covidien plc's articles of association under the Irish Companies Act made clear that its role was to direct, control, and manage the entire enterprise as one united business.
-The articles of association, dated January 16, 2009, stated that Covidien plc's role was to "co-ordinate the administration, finances and activities of any subsidiary companies" and "direct or coordinate the management of other companies or of the business, property and estates of any company or person and to undertake and carry out all such services in connection therewith as may be deemed expedient."
+The articles of association, dated January 16, 2009, state that Covidien plc's role was to "co-ordinate the administration, finances and activities of any subsidiary companies" and "direct or coordinate the management of other companies or of the business, property and estates of any company or person and to undertake and carry out all such services in connection therewith as may be deemed expedient."
+Covidien's board upheld this mandate of control.